 please bring your concerns and complaints to the institution’s designated institutional official (DIO), unless there is a good reason to proceed directly to Resident Services.

-and please review “Distinguishing Between Concerns and Formal Complaints - FAQs.” under Resident Services at www.acgme.org.
+and please review “Distinguishing Between Concerns and Formal Complaints - FAQs.” under Resident Resources at www.acgme.org.

 For assistance, please contact us at firstname.lastname@example.org